Bond University Medicine - detailed degree requirements and how Bond compares with other universities

 There's no UCAT and there’s no GAMSAT

 Bond has replaced the UCAT with their own online psychometric test.
-Graduates seeking to enter Bond's medical program are also required to complete same series of assessments as direct entry students - meaning Bond no longer require GAMSAT.
+Graduates seeking to enter Bond's medical program are also required to complete same series of assessments as direct entry students - meaning Bond also do not require GAMSAT.

 bond university Comparitor